Spanish coup of March 1939: March 7, 1939

-In the early hours resistance offered by Carabineros and units of 70.
+Early, resistance offered by Carabineros and units of 70.
 Brigade (another reserve unit at disposal of the Army of the Centre command) at Posición Jaca collapsed and the bunkers were overrun by the loyalists.
 3 colonels of the general staff were taken prisoner.
-In the morning hours the advancing column proceeded towards the city centre and engaged in combat near Puente de Ventas.
+In the morning, the advancing column proceeded towards the city centre and engaged in combat near Puente de Ventas.